bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Right.
 So there's now something in Bitcoin Core, it's a baby step, it's a step towards packet relay, right?
 That's just a way to think about it.

+Speaker 1: 00:36:26

 Yeah.

+Speaker 0: 00:36:27

 It's not, it's actually kind of useless in itself.
 Or is there, you just speculated about a potential maybe use case of a miner?

 Speaker 1: 00:36:33

-Yeah, and the other is like at least it would be in your mempool and so maybe once the fees go down, you know, it's a bit easier to...
+Yeah, and the other is like at least it would be in your `mempool` and so maybe once the fees go down, you know, it's a bit easier to...

 Speaker 0: 00:36:38